949.394.1714 a.sansone@me.com

 Just take another deep breath and dip that cup right back into the pool.

 Because here’s the actual deal.
 The more you practice meditation, the more comfortable it becomes.
 If you simply start with a one minute breath practice, that is meditation.
-If you practice daily, eventually that one minute will turn into five minutes daily and so on.
+If you practice daily, eventually that one minute will turn into 3 minutes, then 5 minutes daily and so on.

 There are many types of meditation that have nothing to do with dressing like a Tibetan monk and sitting on a mountain top.
 Some examples include: